ArtifexSoftware/mupdf/docs/src/mutool-object-color-space.rst

 |mutool_tag|

-.. |jamie_todo| Look into the Device interfaces and see how DefaultColorSpaces is used there.
+..
+TODO(jamie): Look into the Device interfaces and see how DefaultColorSpaces is used there.

 `DefaultColorSpaces` is an object with keys for: